 In some cities like New Orleans, not only is the architecture amazing but also each day is a celebration of culture and music.
 Other cities offer history, entertainment, and many more things to explore.

-If you are planning your next trip to the US, check out the list of the 15 most beautiful cities in the US covered in our article.
+If you are planning your next trip to the US, check out the list of the 15 most beautiful cities in the US as of 2022 covered in our article.

 15 Most Beautiful Cities in the United States of America